kaikalii/rimworld/src/generations.md

 | Cousins                    | 20%             | 4                       |
 | Second cousins             | 10%             | 8                       |
 | Third cousins              | ?               | 16                      |

+If you want to have a multi-generation colony in a timely manner, I would also recommend increasing child and adult aging rates in the storyteller settings.